symfony/symfony-docs/components/http_foundation.rst

 :method:`Symfony\\Component\\HttpFoundation\\BinaryFileResponse::deleteFileAfterSend` method.
 Please note that this will not work when the ``X-Sendfile`` header is set.

-If the size of the served file is unknown (e.g. because it's being generated on the fly, or because a PHP stream filter is registered on it, etc.), you can pass a ``Stream`` instance to ``BinaryFileResponse``.
+If the size of the served file is unknown (e.g. because it is being generated on the fly, or because a PHP stream filter is registered on it, etc.), you can pass a ``Stream`` instance to ``BinaryFileResponse``.
 This will disable ``Range`` and ``Content-Length`` handling, switching to chunked encoding instead::